OneTongue/git-tutorial/README.md

 # GIT TUTORIAL

-This was when I was learning Git.
+This was when I was learning Git!
+It was from freeCodeCamp hosted by Gwen Faraday.